satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 In this article, we have proposed a re-design of the current peer review system by incorporating ideas from code review systems associated with open source software development.
-Such a system should enable a fair, unbiased, efficient review and rapid dissemination of scientific work, while providing a framework for extending scientific discourse beyond the labs
+Such a system should enable an unbiased, comprehensive, and efficient review of scientific work while ensuring a continued, evolving, public dialogue.

 --------------